kaityo256/intel_real_distribution/README.md

 }
 ```

-But the Intel compiler still generates a slower executable than that by GCC.
+But the Intel compiler still generates a significantly slower executable than that by GCC.

 ### If-statement